tsda-ltda/nemesys/api-manager/internal/uauth/readme.md

 - **Body**: No body.
 - **Responses**:
   - 400 If no session was running.
-  - 403 If user role is superior to request session role.
+  - 403 If target's role is superior then the user who resquested.
   - 200 If succeeded.